Unitary and Open Scattering Quantum Walks on Graphs: Induced Open Quantum Walks on

 Consider now the probability $Q_n^{\rho_0}$ given by formula \eqref{expqnrho}.
 Inserting in this expression the large time asymptotics (\ref{Cesaropn}) for the Ces\`aro mean of $P^n$ in the irreducible case proves \eqref{CesaroQrn}.
 Formula \eqref{expdecayQrn} is proven similarly in the irreducible and aperiodic case.

-\begin{rem} i) Up to the strict positivity of $\pi$, the Corollary can be given a purely spectral proof that we sketch in Appendix B for completeness.\\ ii) Since the asymptotic state typically differs from $\un_V\tr (\cdot)$, which has maximal von Neuman entropy, it shows that $\Psi_\cS$ is not entropy non-decreasing.\\ iii) If $P$ fails to be irreducible, the limiting behaviour of $\Psi_{\cS}(\rho_0)$ and $\Q_n^{\rho_0}$ depend on the initial state $\rho_0\in \cD\cM(l^2(V))$, as shown on the example in Section \ref{B}. \\ iv) The form of the asymptotic state is likely to hold true for certain infinite graphs.
+\begin{rem} i) Up to the strict positivity of $\pi$, the Corollary can be given a purely spectral proof that we sketch in Appendix C for completeness.\\ ii) Since the asymptotic map typically differs from $\un_V\tr (\cdot)/|V|$, this shows that $\Psi_\cS$ is not entropy non-decreasing.\\ iii) If $P$ fails to be irreducible, the limiting behaviours of $\Psi_{\cS}(\rho_0)$ and $\Q_n^{\rho_0}$ depend on the initial state $\rho_0\in \cD\cM(l^2(V))$, as shown on the example in Section \ref{B}. \\ iv) The formula of the asymptotic state is likely to hold true for infinite graphs.
 We show that this is the case on the example of the next section. \end{rem}

 The results presented in Theorem \ref{dynpsiV} and Corollary \ref{corpsin} only depend on the form \eqref{rankonekraus} of the rank one Kraus operators of $\Psi_{\cS}$.
 In particular, the asymptotic state of $\Psi_{\cS}^n$ and corresponding probabilities to find the walker on each vertex are monitored by the invariant probability vector $\pi$ of the Markov chain associated with $P$.
 This is to be contrasted with the corresponding asymptotic quantities stated in Corollary \ref{asyPhin} and (\ref{asymprobvert}) for the open QW $\Phi_{\cS}^n$ which only depend on the degrees of the vertices of $G$.